AitSad/ImtiazGermain/docs/installation.rst

 Upgrade
 -------

-To upgrade DeVrouw to the latest version, use pip:
+To upgrade ImtiazGermain to the latest version, use pip:

 .. code-block:: bash

-   $ pip install --upgrade devrouw
+   $ pip install --upgrade ImtiazGermain